 Waiting to become a mom may have given us more time to make up some of those "I'll never...." rules, but certainly not more stamina in sticking to them.

 We're Selfish For Waiting To Have Children

-Many of us didn't wait to have kids because we wanted to, and if waiting until our 30s to have our children was our choice it doesn't make us selfish.
+didn't wait to have kids because we wanted to, and if waiting until our 30s to have our children was our choice it doesn't make us selfish.
 Most of us decide to have kids in our 30s, or end up having kids in our 30s because we've chosen different paths first.
 If there's one thing I hope we can all agree on, it's that no path is better than another when it comes to motherhood.
 They are all equally beautiful (and exhausting).